 What is the quality of hotels like in India?

 India is home to some of the very best hotels in the world.
-In fact Jodhpur’s Taj Umaid Bhawan Palace was voted by users of TripAdvisor as their Best Hotel in the World for 2016, and the stunning Oberoi Udaivilas in Udaipur was Travel+Leisure magazine’s Best Hotel in the World for 2015.
-These hotels come with all the modern comforts a five star traveller would expect and the service is extraordinary – the Oberoi hotels in particular are known for going far above and beyond anything offered elsewhere in the world.
-Luxury aside, there are also some wonderfully charming boutique hotels and heritage havelis available too, which at a modest price offer comfortable lodgings with rich history.
-As specialists in tailor-made tours of Rajasthan we regularly stay at and visit all the hotels we recommend, ensuring not only a memorable and comfortable experience, but also that we as your specialist are able to hand-pick specific properties to perfectly suit your tastes and budget.
+In fact, Jodhpur’s Taj Umaid Bhawan Palace was voted by users of TripAdvisor as their Best Hotel in the World for 2016, and the stunning Oberoi Udaivilas in Udaipur was Travel+Leisure magazine’s Best Hotel in the World for 2015.
+These hotels come with all the modern comforts a five-star traveller would expect and the service is extraordinary – the Oberoi hotels, in particular, are known for going far above and beyond anything offered elsewhere in the world.
+Luxury aside, there are also some wonderfully charming boutique hotels and heritage havelis available too, which at a modest price offer comfortable lodgings with a rich history.
+As specialists in tailor-made tours of Rajasthan, we regularly stay at and visit all the hotels we recommend, ensuring not only a memorable and comfortable experience, but also that we as your specialist are able to hand-pick specific properties to perfectly suit your tastes and budget.
 When choosing Indian Excursions, a bad hotel is not something you need to worry about.

 Choosing the right category of room/suite